FindoraNetwork/findora-wiki/docs/developers/triple-masking/03-bar_to_abar.md

   // Then we retrieve transaction data (to be broadcasted) const submitData = transactionBuilder.transaction();

-  // Finally, we submut the transaction to the network to finalize the `bar to abar` operation
+  // Finally, we submit the transaction to the network to finalize the `bar to abar` operation
   // and, as a result we receive a transaction hash const result = await Network.submitTransaction(submitData);
   const { response: resultHandle } = result;